Dhole/dhole.github.io/content/post/collapse_ready_os_freebsd.md

 The official documentation requires installing git to fetch the ports, but git is not part of the base system, so I'd need to install git from binary packages but the handbook recommends not mixing ports with binary packages, so I want to try only using ports.
-Fortunately the ports repository is in gitlab which offers tarballs of tagged snapshots.
+Fortunately the ports repository is in GitLab which offers tarballs of tagged snapshots.
 I'm using the branch 2025Q3.

 As root: